marijnh/Eloquent-JavaScript/05_higher_order.md

 // → true
 ```

-We can also have functions that change other functions:
+We can also have functions that change other functions.

 ```
 function noisy(f) {